Skip to main content

 The Bull-Slaying Scene

-The Urantia Book provides the specifically-underlying cosmic-historical substrate.
+The Urantia Book supplies the underlying historical substrate.

 What the Urantia Book Says

-The Urantia Book documents Mithraism as derived from Zoroastrian roots:
+The Urantia Book traces Mithraism to Zoroastrian roots:

 "The Mithraic cult made its appeal to a wide range of human nature and gradually supplanted both of its predecessors.
-Mithraism spread over the Roman Empire through the propagandizing of Roman legions recruited in the Levant, where this religion was the vogue."
+Mithraism spread over the Roman Empire through the propagandizing of Roman legions recruited in the Levant, where this religion was the vogue, for they carried this belief wherever they went."
 (98:5.1)

 "The cult of Mithras arose in Iran and long persisted in its homeland despite the militant opposition of the followers of Zoroaster.
 But by the time Mithraism reached Rome, it had become greatly improved by the absorption of many of Zoroaster's teachings.
 It was chiefly through the Mithraic cult that Zoroaster's religion exerted an influence upon later appearing Christianity."
 (98:5.2)